risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

-`ss_bench` is used to benchmark the performance of the state store.
-In this doc, we first show a usage example and then describe each provided parameter.
+`ss_bench` is used to directly benchmark the state store.

 # Usage Example